DataBrewery/databrewery.github.io/brewery/content/pages/overview/overview_highlight.md

 Row: 1
 Type: full
 Class: highlight
-Parent: overview
+Parent: index
 Status: hidden

 Flow based data processing with support for variety of data sources, data targets.

-Suitable for extraction, transformation and loading (ETL) as well as data auditing and data quality monitoring.
+<p><small><em>Note: Current Brewery implementation is no longer actively maintained.
+More information about new concepts is coming soon.</em></small></p>